Code-From-Anywhere/bootcamp/the-ultimate-programmer-bootcamp.md

   - lodging
   - other

 In practice, you can expect to spend a minimum of 1000€ on fixed costs (flights, domestic travel, visa, permits, insurances) and to spend a minimum of €300 per month on food and lodging.
-We are already negotiating with guest houses and hotels to find a good offer.
+We are already negotiating with guest houses and hotels to find a good offer, which will make it so cheap.

 I'm doing this for free, but if you end up finding a job and make a lot of money as a result of this bootcamp, I would appreciate a monetary gift.
 The size of this gift is up to you, but please know that normal bootcamps like this cost about €10k or more.
 I will not require any money because this is the first bootcamp I organise.